 Clarien Bank Limited (the "Bank" or "CBL"), formerly CAPITAL G Bank Limited, is incorporated under the laws of Bermuda and has a banking license under the Bank and Deposit Companies Act, 1999 ("the Act").
-On December 31, 2013 Capital G Limited ("CGL"), the Bank's former parent company, announced that it had entered into a formal agreement to amalgamate with Clarien Group Limited ("Clarien"), a wholly owned subsidiary of CWH Limited.
-Post-amalgamation, Clarien was owned 20% by Edmund Gibbons Limited and 80% by CWH Limited, whereby CWH Limited became the ultimate parent company of the Bank.
 The Bank changed its name from CAPITAL G Bank Limited to Clarien Bank Limited effective April 17, 2014.
+The Bank is wholly owned subsidiary of Clarien Group Limited ("Clarien").